LAU-TECH/CONSTITUTION/README.md

 > #### Aims and Objectives:

-1. Give the chance to students to work on exctracurricular projects.
+1. Give the chance for students to work on extracurricular projects.

-2. Provide deep understanding of the most used technologies.
+2. Provide a deep understanding of the most used technologies.

 ## ***ARTICLE III: MEMBERSHIP***